peteryzhang6/The-Law-of-One/Density/Densities.md

 # Densities

 # 1st Density
+76.13: **Questioner:** I’m going to ask some questions now that may be a little off center of what we are trying to do.
+I’m not sure because I’m trying to, with these questions, unscramble something that I consider to be very basic to what we are doing.
+Please forgive my lack of ability in questioning since this is a difficult concept for me.

+Could you give me an idea of the length of the first and second density that occurred for this planet?

+**Ra:** I am Ra.
+There is no method of estimation of the time/space before timelessness gave way, in your first density, to the beginnings of your time.
+The measurement would be vast, and yet this vastness is meaningless.
+Upon the entry into the constructed space/time, your first density spanned a bridge of space/time and time/space of perhaps two billion of your years.

+Second density is more easily estimated and represents your longest density in terms of the span of space/time.
+We may estimate that time as approximately 4.6 billion years.

+These approximations are exceedingly rough due to the somewhat uneven development which is characteristic of creations which are built upon the foundation stone of free will.

 # 2nd Density
 ## Entities
 9.14: The second density is the density of the higher plant life and animal life which exists without the upward drive towards the infinite.
 These second-density beings are of an octave of consciousness just as you find various orientations of consciousness among the conscious entities of your vibration.